Zhiping Pang, MD, PhD

 B.S.
 Neuroscience, University of Pittsburgh

 Hey everyone!
-I am a Visiting Researcher in the Pang Lab with a B.S. in Neuroscience from the University of Pittsburgh.
+I am a Research Assistant in the Pang Lab with a B.S. in Neuroscience from the University of Pittsburgh.
 I am interested in the mechanisms underlying synaptic regulation and how their disruption can lead to the development of neurological disorders.
 My previous research during undergrad investigated the beneficial effect of enhancing presynaptic neurotransmission on motor nerve terminals in the SOD1 mouse model of ALS.
 Currently in the Pang Lab, I am working on a project centered around creating a genetically encoded sensor for GLP-1 to better understand neuropeptide release, modulation, and signaling dynamics, with the aim of identifying new intervention points in metabolic disorders.
 Outside of the lab, I enjoy traveling, reading, and hiking!

 Pax Zissler